vladdarkstalker/Infrastructure/ReadMe.md

 # Infrastructure Deployment Guide

-A training terraform project as part of the Yandex course.
+A training terraform and ansible project as part of the Yandex course.
 This project creates a VM in Yandex Cloud using Terraform and deploys the application (backend + frontend) using Ansible.

 ---